Singer, Songwriter & Producer James Worthy Talks about Career in the Music Business

 4. Describe how you felt before and after the release of your debut EP “Blu Leisure”.

 Going into the project I didn’t know what to expect.
 All I knew was that I wanted to make something creative, and innovative for the fans who demanded music from me.
 Once it was released it was an overwhelming experience, because the amount of love, support, and appreciation was amazing.
 I even had a sold-out release event for the EP the day after it released which was the icing on top.

-Coming into the sophomore project I had a lot of time to think about what would be my follow up the body of work.
+Coming into the sophomore project I had a lot of time to think about what would be my follow-up the body of work.
 I wanted a slightly different sound, but more musical in the sense of production.
-My family PM Dawn offered their support and guidance through the process in which I am truly honored and thankful for them.
+PM Dawn offered their support and guidance through the process.
+Truly honored and thankful for them.

 6. Do you any long-term goals that you would like to achieve?